 How long should I spend in San Francisco?

-If you want to experience all that this amazing city has to offer, a few nights simply isn’t enough.
+If you want to experience all that this amazing city has to offer, a few nights isn’t enough.
 For a full experience, I think you need at least five days for a San Francisco trip.
-However, if you just want to see San Francisco’s highlights, a long weekend in the Bay Area should be sufficient.
+However, if you want to see San Francisco’s highlights, a long weekend in the Bay Area should be sufficient.

 What are San Francisco’s most iconic landmarks?